threadexio/cbundl/README.md

 **Format:** `// cbundl: bundle`

-The bundle directive must always appear above a local `#include` in the previous line, without any other comments or code in between.
+The bundle directive must always appear exactly above a local `#include`, without any other comments or code in between.
 It informs `cbundl` of a dependency relation between the current file and the `#include`d file.
 An intuitive way to think about it, is that the current file "wants" the `#include`d file.
 Any `#include`s annotated with a bundle directive will not appear in the bundle.
 Additionally, any `#include`s not annotated with a bundle directive will be left as-is.
 This allows you to create a kind of semi-bundle where even the final bundle includes local files.
-I can't image where that would be useful, but you _can_ do it.
+I can't imagine where that would be useful, but you _can_ do it.

 #### impl